rhjacobsen/CN_workshops/Workshops/5/README.md

 Proceed to the other OSPF routers and complete the configurations.

+**Hint:** You can display the current Quagga configuration using the command `write terminal'.
+The configuration files can be stored with the command `write file´.

 ### Inspecting the OSPF Network

 * Start a Wireshark capture on DNK-1 eth0